BROKEnMts/LockInForAll/README.md

 	if not humanoid or humanoid.Health <= 0 then return false end

 	local plr = Players:GetPlayerFromCharacter(character)
-	if plr and plr.Team == player.Team then return false end
+	if plr and plr.Team ~= nil and plr.Team == player.Team then
+		return false
+	end

 	return getTargetPart(character) ~= nil
 end